BiAPoL/blog/docs/mara_lampert/getting_started_with_miniforge_and_python/readme.md

 __Conda__ is a __package manager__ which can be used with Python.
 It is a software allowing to install other software.
 Read more about Conda [here](https://focalplane.biologists.com/2022/12/08/managing-scientific-python-environments-using-conda-mamba-and-friends/).

 ## Installation of Miniforge
 Here, I am going to show how to install Miniforge.
-It comes with everything you need and downloads it from a community-driven open source software provider called  [conda-forge](https://conda-forge.org/).
+It comes with everything you need and downloads packages from a community-driven open source software provider called  [conda-forge](https://conda-forge.org/).
 First, you pick the Miniforge installer for your operating system [here](https://github.com/conda-forge/miniforge):

 ![](imgs/1_miniforge_download_12.png)